grafana/pyroscope/docs/sources/deploy-kubernetes/tanka-jsonnet.md

    tk env set environments/default --server-from-context=$(kubectl config current-context)
    ```

-1. Decide if you want to run Grafana Phlare in the monolithic or the micro-services mode
+1. Decide if you want to run Pyroscope in the monolithic or the micro-services mode

   - Option A) For monolithic mode the file `environments/default/main.jsonnet`, should look like;

     ```jsonnet
-    local phlare = import 'phlare/jsonnet/phlare/phlare.libsonnet';
+    local pyroscope = import 'pyroscope/jsonnet/pyroscope/pyroscope.libsonnet';
     local tk = import 'tk';

-    phlare.new(overrides={
+    pyroscope.new(overrides={
       namespace: tk.env.spec.namespace,
     })
     ```